Discrimination of quantum states under locality constraints in the many-copy setting: Testing Pure States with Uniform Non-Zero Schmidt Coefficients

 Then, the average error probability for the chosen LOCC protocol is

-where we invoke equation (17) of \cite{WM08} in the last line.
-On the other hand, we can also choose the POVM as in \eqref{eq:MES_high_14} to obtain $P_\text{e}^{\text{LOCC} } = (1-p)\lambda^n$.
+where we invoke Eq.
+(17) of \cite{WM08} in the last line.
+On the other hand, we can also choose the POVM as shown in Eq.~\eqref{eq:MES_high_14} to obtain $P_\text{e}^{\text{LOCC} } = (1-p)\lambda^n$.
 We then choose the minimum of the two to complete the achievability.

 The converse follows from Lemma~\ref{lemm:converse_high} and \cite[Proposition 3]{WM08}. \end{proof}

 \begin{prop} Consider the binary hypothesis

 for some $\lambda \in [0,1]$.
 Then, it holds that